Mission Trip to Guatemala and El Salvador

 Provee partners with two orphanages in Guatemala.
 The medical mission team was able to spend one day at the Prince of Peace Home for Girls.
 It is a home for abused, neglected, and abandoned girls.

 Projects at the home for girls included organizing donated medical equipment and painting a building entryway while the children were in school.
 After school was out there was time to play with the girls.

 It was here that I met Esthefany, a 6-year-old girl who was new to Prince of Peace.
 Sadly, she was left, along with her 3 siblings, in the town square by their mother.

-We taught this spirited little girl how to play hopscotch, and I showed her the magic of SnapChat, which she LOVED! 😁📷 Certainly, this was the highlight of our time at Prince of Peach.
+We taught this spirited little girl how to play hopscotch, and I showed her the magic of SnapChat, which she LOVED!
+Certainly, this was the highlight of our time at Prince of Peace.

-Each day we were served delicious bread with our delicious Guatemalan coffee. 🍞☕ Actually, the “bread” tasted a little like a loaf of bread and a cookie had a baby.
+Each day we were served delightful bread with our delicious Guatemalan coffee.
+Actually, the “bread” tasted a like a combination of bread and a cookie.
 We all liked it so much that we bought some to take home.

-Our medical mission’s team got up EARLY, drove ALL over, and worked LONG hours.
-Fortunately, we had a great time getting to know each other and making a small difference in the lives of people who could never repay us.
+Our medical mission team got up EARLY, drove ALL over, and worked LONG hours.
+Fortunately, there were opportunities for getting to know each other while making a small difference in the lives of people who could never repay us.

-Most importantly, those children can tangibly see and know that there are people who live far, far away but they still care about their struggles. 💗
+Most importantly, the ultimate goal was for those people to tangibly see God’s love and know that there are people who live far, far away but they still care about their struggles.

-To stay healthy during our medical mission’s trip I took doTERRA’s On Guard Beadlets daily.
+To stay healthy during our medical mission trip I took doTERRA’s On Guard Beadlets daily.
 You can read about them HERE.

 SUBSCRIBE with your email to get notifications about new posts.